“Everything you do can be done better from a place of relaxation.” - Stephen C. Paul

 Encourages Grounding: One quick way to achieve sanity quickly is through grounding.
 Sleeping with a weighted blanket essentially presses your body downward, towards the earth.
 There is something deeply calming about this sensation, which allows your body to relax and your mind to settle as you connect with the Universe.
 This reduction of tension allows you to shift your energy to what matters most.

 With all these healthy benefits, it’s easy to see why weighted blankets have become so popular.
 As the market has been flooded with weighted blankets of varying quality, it is important to look for a few important features to ensure a good choice.
 You’ll want to evaluate both the external fabric and the filler.
-Ideally, you’ll want materials that are hypoallergenic and toxin free.
+Ideally, you’ll want materials that are hypoallergenic and toxin-free.
 Though some blankets are filled with sand, poly pellets and glass microbeads are the most effective fillers as they provide the most ideal weight distribution.
 For safe use, a blanket should weigh no more than 5-10% of your body weight.
 Click this affiliate link to discover one of Energy Matter’s, LLC’s favorite weighted blankets for adults.
 For specific care instructions, check out this guide on how to wash a weighted blanket.

 For more personalized guidance, you are invited to schedule a consultation with Rose.